WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

                  '-'
 ```

-But Bob cannot use this capability until he receives it.
+Bob cannot use this capability until he receives it.
 Alice
 invokes her message sending capability between herself and Bob.

 ```